seanbreckenridge/autotui/README.md

 #### Datetime prompt

-There are two version of the datetime prompt
+There are two versions of the `datetime` prompt

 - The one you see above using a dialog
 - A live version which displays the parsed datetime while typing.
 Since that can cause some lag, it can be enabled by setting the `AUTOTUI_DATETIME_LIVE` environment variable, e.g., add `export AUTOTUI_DATETIME_LIVE=1` to your `.bashrc`/`.zshrc`